 Upon this reveal, anyone with a political pulse will hammer back with a canned retort on why it’s my duty to engage, to partake, to enact meaningful change.
 I understand the impulse, but they are barking up the wrong tree.
 People are passionate about their beliefs, be them social, political, religious, or whatever.
 But, therein lies the impasse.
 I will never use the term “belief” to make a point.
 The second you prefix any statement with “I believe,” I tune out and go to my happy place.
 You lost me.

 In other words, I never seek truth.
 I only seek evidence.

 For example, when I was a child, dinosaurs were scaly reptiles.
 That was the accepted reality based on the available evidence.
 Today, archaeologists have discovered new fossils which confirm that many dinosaurs were feathered.
 That is the new reality based on the current evidence, and I accept it as such.
 I do not stubbornly adhere to the debunked stance that all dinosaurs were scaly reptiles.
 It’s demonstrably false.

 This is why it absolutely baffles me that we, as a modern society, are now openly debating the established reality we live in.
 When a political figure in power can re-brand demonstrably false statements as “alternative facts,” that’s when I take my ball and go home.
 To quote Carlin, “I’m divorced from it now … I’m separate.
 I’m over here, because I put myself out of the mix.
 I don’t have a stake in the outcome.
 I’m not a cheerleader.”

 It didn’t used to be this way.
-I’m old enough to remember a time when opposing politicians could work together to find common ground.
-I was idealistic back then and took pride in casting a thoughtful vote.
-But every year, humans disappoint me more and more.
-Before the 2016 presidential farce, I teetered back and forth between a soft cynicism and a cautious indifference.
+I’m old enough to remember a time when politicians worked together to find common ground.
+I was idealistic back then and took pride in casting an informed vote.
+But year after year, humans disappoint me more and more.
+Before the 2016 electoral circus, I teetered back and forth between a soft cynicism and cautious indifference.
 These days, I have officially checked out.
 I have embraced misanthropy and look at the world through narrowed eyes.